dynamoose/dynamoose/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Dynamoose Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the email address in the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please report unacceptable behavior to the contact method in the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## What should I know before I get started?